openai/multiagent-particle-envs/documentation.md

   - Action ( All attributes are public. ) :
     - Action of a given agent.
 Action is changed  by the the _set_action method in the MultiAgentEnv class (in environment.py), and processed by the "integrate-state" method in World class.
 The _set_action method needs the new action to be passed to it as an argument.
 New actions need to be determined in the main script, and then pass to MultiAgentEnv's step method, which then calls _set_action.
     - How is new action of each agent determined  in each step?
 In this library, a policy class is used to determine agents policy.
 If developers are writing their own main script, the new action can be handled by any class, as long as the new action is available in the main script and gets passed to MultiAgentEnv's step() method.
-    - Contains physical action of agents : self.u, which is a [float, float] list representing a agent's forces on each dimension.
+    - Contains physical action of agents : self.u, is a list of forces on each dimension of this world ( see _set_action() method in environment.py:  agent.action.u = np.zeros ( self.world.dim_p )  ).
     - Contains communication action of agents: self.c
   - World ( All attributes are public. ) :
     - Contains a list of agents, a list of landmarks and physical aspects of this world( damping, dimension, etc. )